 Bribery Attempts and Conspiracies to Bribe

 Bribery remains a crime even if the bribe offer is not ultimately accepted.
 Simply attempting or conspiring to influence the outcome of witness testimony through bribery qualifies as a violation of 18 U.S.C. § 201 in Nevada.
-Elko NV criminal defense attorney Michael Becker gives an illustration:

-The wife of a defendant in a Nevada federal criminal trial mails a letter to a witness offering her $1,000 to testify that the defendant is innocent.
+Example: The wife of a defendant in a Nevada federal criminal trial mails a letter to a witness offering her $1,000 to testify that the defendant is innocent.
 However, the witness never receives the letter because the wife accidentally put down the wrong address.
 If law enforcement ever sees that letter, she could still be arrested by the U.S. Marshals Service in Nevada for attempting to bribe a witness.

-Learn more about conspiracy in Nevada criminal law.
+Learn more about conspiracy.

 Rewarding witness testimony